learn-co-curriculum/programming-univbasics-3-methods-and-arguments-readme/README.md

 - Describe the functionality of arguments
 - Define a method that accepts arguments
 - Recognize the difference between arguments and parameters
+- Define a method that uses default arguments

 ## Introduction